 Support local clean energy development

-Community solar programs help support local renewable energy jobs and project development in your area by connecting you directly to clean energy projects in your community.
-The more projects around you that fill up and go live, the more clean energy gets connected to your local grid, and the more electric customers who can keep relying on solar power.
+Community solar programs help reduce emissions, reliance on fossil fuels, and support local renewable energy jobs and project development in your area.
+With community solar, you are by connected directly to clean energy projects in your community.
+The more projects around you that fill up and go live, the more clean energy gets connected to your local grid, and the more electric customers who can keep relying on a solar power system.

 Other ways renters can go solar

-If you rent your home and find that you aren’t the right fit for community solar, there are some other unorthodox ways you can still go solar.
+If you rent your home and find that you aren’t the right fit for community solar, there are some other unorthodox ways you can still go solar but components such as inverters can get expensive.
 The most straightforward option may be to simply ask your landlord or the company who owns your building to install panels.
 While not guaranteed, this may save them money in the long run, transferring the savings to you and others who live in the building.

-There are also options for you to install small diy solar panels.
-While not as reliable or efficient as professionally installed panels, this technology can allow you to use solar energy to power and charge small devices.
+There are also options for you to install small DIY portable solar panels.
+While not as reliable or efficient as professionally installed panels, technologies like these or solar kits can allow you to use solar energy as a charger for small devices.

 Compare your apartment solar options today

 If you’re a renter looking to benefit from solar, the best way to start is to compare community solar projects available to you on the EnergySage Community Solar Marketplace.
 You can filter by all sorts of project details, read about individual developers and panel locations, and compare your estimated yearly savings by subscribing.
-Get started today to start saving money on electric bills, even as a renter.
+Get started today to start saving money on electric bills, even as a renter or apartment dweller.